Blind and Visually Impaired Tennis

 A short YouTube clip of the womans blind tennis final of 2010.
 Gives a great insight into the game and the playing possibilities.

-Highlights the history of blind tennis with rules, training information, news and future tournament dates.
+The International Blind Tennis Association (IBTA) highlights the history of blind tennis with rules, training information, news and future tournament dates.
+Site includes blind tennis video clips.

 Providing full rule detail for soundball, the exciting sport of tennis for the blind and visually impaired along with how fully sighted people can play against blind player.